globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

    :header: "User", "Definition"

    "Undisclosed", "The user's identity is not disclosed and its disclosure is not likely."
-   "Partially disclosed (pseudonym)", "The user operates under a pseudonym while interacting with the platform."
-   "Optionally disclosed", "The user’s identity is by default not disclosed, but they are given the chance to disclose it on a voluntary basis (e.g., in some workflows an anonymous tip-off MAY receive a follow-up, while a formal report with identity disclosed MUST receive a follow-up)."
+   "Optionally disclosed", "The user's identity is by default not disclosed, but they are given the chance to disclose it on a voluntary basis (e.g., in some workflows an anonymous tip-off MAY receive a follow-up, while a formal report with identity disclosed MUST receive a follow-up)."
    "Disclosed", "The user decides to, or is required to, disclose their identity to other users."

 Identity disclosure is a highly relevant topic, because even in an Anonymous High security environment, identity disclosure may be an valuable option for specific whistleblowing initiative workflows.